 Despite its small size, the store is not diminutive in terms of sales volume, she said.
 "The business is big.
 That community can support a bigger store.
 It does far more business than most stores its size."

 The Northwest retail giant hopes to sell the existing property to another retailer, Merrill said.
 Portland-based Fred Meyer is owned by The Kroger Co., one of the nation's largest grocery retailers.

-Next month, Fred Meyer plans to begin demolishing Pioneer Square Shopping Center, the 30-year-old brown building that housed a Safeway-Carrs grocery store until 2010.
+Fred Meyer plans next month to start demolishing Pioneer Square Shopping Center, the 30-year-old brown building that housed a Safeway/Carrs grocery store until 2010.
 That company opted to build a new store across the road too, on the other side of the Palmer-Wasilla Highway.

 Plans call for at least a 100,000-square-foot new store on property purchased in mid-June from Carr Gottstein Properties, Merrill said.
 The new store is expected to cost $20 million to $30 million to build, and to add 100 jobs.

 But Fred Meyer also hopes to buy an additional parcel just north of the Carrs property, which would allow the company to build a larger, 130,000-square-foot store, she said.
 "Which is still, honestly, not a big store for us.
 Wasilla is almost 169,000 square feet."

 A Fred Meyer gas station at East Arctic Avenue and the Glenn will remain in place.

 The larger store means Palmer shoppers will see what looks more like a "full line Fred Meyer," though with not as much merchandise as the stores in Wasilla or Eagle River, she said.
 There will be more furniture, apparel and garden supplies, as well as expanded natural food sections.